Want Want: A Snack Giant with Growth Potential

 Debt

 Another important aspect to consider is debt.
 It is crucial to assess whether a business has a manageable level of debt that can be repaid within three years, calculated by dividing total long-term debt by earnings.
-Upon analyzing Want Want's financials, it is clear that the company currently has no debt, which is something I like.
-In recent years, Want Want has prioritized paying off its debt, resulting in earnings now exceeding long-term debt.
-It is also worth noting that the long-term debt is at its second-lowest level in the past ten years, which is very encouraging.
-This financial discipline strengthens Want Want's position and provides greater flexibility for future growth opportunities.
+Upon analyzing Want Want’s financials, it is clear that the company currently has only 0,1 years of earnings in debt, which is well below the three-year threshold and something I like to see.
+In recent years, Want Want has made it a priority to reduce its debt, and earnings now exceed long-term debt by a comfortable margin.
+As of fiscal year 2025, long-term debt fell to its lowest level in the past decade, while the company’s overall borrowings declined as well.
+At the same time, Want Want holds a large cash position and continues to operate with a net cash balance, meaning it has more cash than total debt.
+This financial strength gives the company greater flexibility to reinvest in the business, return capital to shareholders, or respond to new opportunities.

 Risks